joelmoniz/DepthNets/FaceWarper/README.md

 - libglm-dev
 - libpng-dev

+### Pre-built binaries
+Pre-built binaries for Windows are provided in the "/FaceWarperServer/binaries/Windows" folder.

 ### Build
 A CMake CMakeLists.txt is provided to build FaceWarperServer.
 To build on Linux, the helper shell script "build_linux.sh" is provided.
 To build on Windows, the helper Batch script "build_windows.bat" is provided.
 It supposes that the required libraries are located in "FaceWarperServer\lib" directory.